 - Curvature: 3,000-10,000

-For much of the world, this range includes the destinations roads that people may ride for hours to get visit.
+For much of the world, this range includes the destinations roads that people may ride for hours in order to visit.
 These roads will usually have long sections of tight turns often for miles on end.
 In the northeastern US, the best roads are all in this range.

 - Curvature: 10,000+